Medically reviewed by Katelyn Hagerty, FNP

 There are three primary types of humanistic therapy: client-centered therapy, gestalt therapy and existential therapy.
 Narrative therapy and logotherapy have also derived principles from humanistic psychology.

-Client-centered therapy is Carl Rogers’ person-centered approach to therapy that allows clients to take the lead in therapy to discover solutions on their own.
+Client-centered therapy is Carl Rogers’ person-centered approach to therapy that allows clients to take the lead in therapy to discover solutions on their own, according to an article published in the International Journal of Person Centered Medicine.

 Also known as Rogerian therapy, this therapy practice uses techniques like congruence, empathy and unconditional positive regard allowing the client to fully open up without the fear of judgment.